 Contrary to modern urban legend, Half Day was not named because it took one-half day to get there from Chicago by horse or stagecoach.
 The 30-mile trip would have taken about 6 hours, at a 5 mile-per-hour average, depending upon trail and weather conditions.

-The town’s true name was Halfda or Hafda in honor of the Indian Chief whose name Aptakisic's [pronounced: Op-ta-gu-shick] (also spelled Aptegizhek) was translated to English as "Center of the Sky," "Sun at Meridian," or "Sun at Half Day."
-An early cartographer misspelled "Halfda" as "Half Day," and so it remained.
+The town's actual name was Halfda or Hafda in honor of the Indian Chief whose name Aptakisic's [pronounced: Op-ta-gu-shick] (also spelled Aptegizhek) was translated to English as "Center of the Sky," "Sun at Meridian," or "Sun at Half Day."
+An early cartographer misspelled "Halfda" as "Half Day," so it remained.

 Aptakisic was known to the settlers as Half Day.
 Both Daniel Wright (1778-1873) and Henry Blodgett (1821-1905), who knew Aptakisic, documented that he was "known as Half Day."
 Wright went on to say that the village took its name from Aptakisic.
 Blodgett had met Aptakisic in 1832, during the Black Hawk War, when Aptakisic protected the settlers in Downers Grove from an impending attack.
 Wright became acquainted with Aptakisic and his tribe of Potawatomi in 1833, and he lived with them until he built a log cabin near the Des Plaines River.

-The Wright's daughter, Carolina, became Lake County's first bride, marrying another "first settler", William Wigham.
+The Wright's daughter, Carolina, became Lake County's first bride, marrying another "first settler," William Wigham.
 Hiram Kennicott officiated.
 He, along with Wigham, came to Lake County in 1834.
 The Wighams had two children.
 William Wigham, Jr. resided on the Wright farm for many years.

 Union Church, Half Day, IL.
-(1910)
+(1910) |

 Hiram Kennicott built a sawmill and grist mill near the Luther Bridge, which spanned the Des Plaines River.
 He opened a store in Half Day and later one in Libertyville.
 He had studied law and was the first Justice of the Peace in Lake County.
 John Kennicott was a riding circuit doctor and was highly respected.